-Amazon has published their take on the 100 greatest jazz albums of all time.
-I had a great time going through this list, remembering music that I hadn’t heard in a long, long time and I also discovered a few albums (and musicians) that I still hadn’t been turned on to.
+Amazon has just published their take on the 100 greatest jazz albums of all time.
+I had a great time going through this list, remembering music that I have not heard in a long, long time and I also discovered a few albums and musicians that I have not previously been turned on to.

-Here is the list below – check it out, and leave your comments on whether or not you think any album was missed (don’t forget, this is albums , not musicians ) and if there is anything in the list that you don’t agree with, let us know.
+Here is the list below – check it out, and leave your comments on whether or not you think any album was missed but don’t forget, this is albums, not musicians.
+If there is anything in the list that you don’t agree with, let us know.

 Personally, I think the Jaco Pastorius album should have been higher on the list, but hey, I’m a bass player!